 “The lifestyle of a Laboratory Animal Caretaker involves hard work, satisfaction of contributing to science and a love of animals.
 This love should be a focus, and is something I share in common with my coworkers,” Alessandro stressed.
 “Being a morning person also helps!”

-Typically, 3 out of 5 Laboratory Animal Caretakers work full-time, while the remaining professionals seek part-time employment.
+Typically, three out of five Laboratory Animal Caretakers work full-time, while the remaining professionals seek part-time employment.
 Additionally, because some animal clinics and facilities operate 24/7, professionals in this field may be required to work evenings, nights, weekends or holidays.
 Also important to note about the lifestyle of these professionals is that they are often at higher risk of injury due to having to hold, care for and possible restrain animals — some of which may be scared or overwhelmed, causing them to kick, scratch or bite.

 The vast majority of Laboratory Animal Caretakers are employed by veterinary services, however some also find employment opportunities through educational settings or research and development facilities.
 Additionally, the state with the highest level of employment in this occupation is California, followed by Texas, Florida, New York and Virginia.